 Transactions in foreign currencies are translated at the respective functional currencies of Group entities at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at the reporting date.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date on which the fair value was determined.
-Foreign currency differences arising on retranslation are recognised in profit or loss, except for differences arising on the retranslation of available-for-sale equity instruments, which are recognised in other comprehensive income.
+Foreign currency differences arising on retranslation are recognised in profit or loss.